 I grew up eating venison, and while it’s among my favorite foods, I’ve eaten some deer meat tough as an ATV tire, tasty as a rifle sling.
-But venison never should be so unpalatable.
-In truth, venison should be just as tasty as beef or pork.
+But don’t blame venison or deer recipes.
+In truth, venison can be just as tasty as beef or pork.
 Most of the bad deer I’ve eaten has been the result of poor in-the-field meat care, improper freezing, or Neanderthal cooking procedures.
 Combine more than one of those things and the resulting meal can be enough to turn a carnivore into a herbivore.

 It doesn’t take a lot of effort to care for venison correctly, but it must be done right for this lean meat to be pleasing to the palate.
 Field dress, skin and quarter venison as quickly as possible, then store meat on fresh, clean ice for several days if possible.
 Allowing a cleaned animal to hang in a cooler for several days in 35 to 40 degree temperatures is good for “aging” and tenderizing venison, too.